 The Oklahoma City Memorial Marathon was organized to be a Run To Remember for those who died, those who survived, and those whose lives were changed forever, in the bombing of the Murrah Federal Building in 1995.
 It is usually held on the last Sunday of April each year.
-However, due to the COVID-19 outbreak, this year that will be October 2nd and 3rd, 2021.
+This year that will be April 23rd and 24th, 2022.

 110 amateur radio operators are needed this year to cover the entire course with public service communications.
 We have operators that operate in all of these locations: